JetBrains/resharper-devguide/PSI/SyntaxTrees/ManualNavigation.md

 ---
+title: Manually Navigating a Syntax Tree
 ---

-# Manually Navigating a Syntax Tree

 Manually walking a syntax tree is the lowest level means of navigation, and involves walking the nodes using the properties defined on `ITreeNode`.